brocaar/chirpstack-docs/docs/application-server/install/config.md

     # with '/auth/oidc/callback' path, e.g. https://example.com/auth/oidc/callback.
     redirect_url=""

+        # Logout URL.
+        #
+        # When set, ChirpStack Application Server will redirect to this URL instead
+        # of redirecting to the login page.
+        logout_url=""

     # Login label.
     #
     # The login label is used in the web-interface login form.